RobTech01/F.U.C.K./README.md

 ## Requirements

 Ensure you have Python 3.6+ installed on your system.
-Dependencies are listed in the `requirements.txt` file, which includes necessary libraries such as `cryptography` for encryption and `hashlib` for hashing functionalities.
+Dependencies are listed in the `requirements.txt` file.

 ## Usage